 Start by implementing just a few of these strategies each week.
 As these habits become routine, you’ll likely notice lower grocery bills, less stress around meals, and more time spent enjoying meals with your family.

-Hi, I’m Monica, the creator of Nicafitness.
-I’m passionate about helping people stay active and healthy through simple fitness tips, quick workouts, and nutritious meal ideas.
-My mission is to make healthy living easy and achievable for everyone, even with a busy lifestyle.
+Hi, I’m Monica, creator of NicaFitness.
+I’m passionate about helping busy moms stay active and healthy through simple fitness tips, quick workouts, and nutritious meal ideas.
+My mission is to make healthy living realistic and achievable for busy lifestyles.

 Simple and easy solutions.
 Always best to plan ahead and be prepared when shopping, avoid spontaneous shopping and not having a list set.
 I love to look at the ads, I think I am one of a few that enjoy getting them in the mail still.
 Helps plan ahead and develop a list, that way you can make one big trip and be prepared for a few days or the week.
 Also helps me when I have bought food for a few days, I can stay away from eating out or finding quick, cheap and unhealthy options.
 I also, prefer to avoid bulk shopping and keep ingredients that are fresh and use them before I lose interest.